sorengam/sorengam.github.io/papers.md

 ### Preprints:

 1. *Quiver Varieties and Framed Sheaves on Compactified Kleinian Singularities.
-Available online [here](https://arxiv.org/pdf/2306.09054).
+Available online [here](https://arxiv.org/pdf/2306.09054), submitted.
-This is largely a cleaned-up version of some results from my DPhil thesis.
+This is largely a cleaned-up version of some results from my DPhil thesis, giving a set-theoretical bijection between (the closed points of) certain Nakajima quiver varieties and sets of framed sheaves on stacks compactifying Kleinian singularities.

+2. *Moduli spaces of framed sheaves on compactified Kleinian singularities.
+Available online [here]\href{https://arxiv.org/abs/2312.05960}{here}}}.
+This preprint constructs the spaces of framed sheaves mentioned in the previous preprint as quasiprojective schemes.